russsiq/laravel-docs-ru/docs/horizon.md

     ],

 <a name="metrics"></a>
-## Metrics
+## Метрики

 Horizon includes a metrics dashboard which provides information regarding your job and queue wait times and throughput.
-In order to populate this dashboard, you should configure Horizon's `snapshot` Artisan command to run every five minutes via your application's [scheduler](/docs/{{version}}/scheduling):
+In order to populate this dashboard, you should configure Horizon's `snapshot` Artisan command to run every five minutes via your application's [scheduler](scheduling.md):

     /**
      * Define the application's command schedule.